OGGM/oggm/docs/api.rst

     [fl.order for fl in fls]

 This glacier has three flowlines of type `MixedBedFlowline` provided as a list.
-And the flowlines are orderd by ascending Strahler numbers, where the last entry in the list is always the longest and very often most relevant flowline of that glacier.
+And the flowlines are ordered by ascending Strahler numbers, where the last entry in the list is always the longest and very often most relevant flowline of that glacier.